The Paradox of Inspiration

 A similar thing happened in the German Democratic Republic.

 From what I heard in interviews, people liked living there in general.
 They just didn’t like that they were prohibited to leave if they wanted to.
 They didn’t want to leave, they just wanted to be allowed to choose.
 And because they were forced to stay, they wanted to go.

-It’s the same with your inspiration:
+It’s the same with your creativity:

-If you force yourself to be inspired, to come up with brilliant ideas right in that moment and you’re angry with yourself that doesn’t work immediately, you are shutting yourself down creatively and the more you try to get ahead, the angrier you get and the less productive you are.
+If you force yourself to be creative, to come up with brilliant ideas right in that moment and you’re angry with yourself that doesn’t work immediately, you are shutting yourself down creatively and the more you try to get ahead, the angrier you get and the less productive you are.
 But if you let go of it, all of a sudden while you’re brushing your teeth, or when you’re about to fall asleep, that brilliant idea might come.